 Warning signs should always be taken seriously.
 Some people talk about suicide or show other warning signs because they want help and don’t know how to ask.
 Don’t forget, we all need attention, especially if we are struggling.

 What if someone is talking about suicide for the 10th or 50th time?
 You can do the same things.
-In fact, people who have attempted are at a higher risk to die by suicide than others.
+In fact, people who have attempted are at a higher risk of dying by suicide.

-If you are worried about a friend, is it okay to ask them directly if they are thinking about suicide?
-Yes!
+If you are worried about a friend, ask them directly if they are thinking about suicide.
 Asking someone in a non-judgmental way shows your friend that you care and want to help.

 Try to ask directly and in a way that doesn’t make the other person feel judged.
 There’s a difference between, “You’re not suicidal, are you?” and, “Are you thinking about suicide?”
 By asking in a non-judgmental way, you’re letting them know that you have noticed something is up with them and you care enough to check it out.
 It might also allow them to talk about it, which can be a first step to getting help.

-You don’t have to be able to “solve” the other person’s problems in order to be helpful.
-If someone is suicidal they need help and support from a trusted adult (counsellor, guidance counsellor, uncle, auntie, Elder, etc.).
+You don’t have to “solve” the other person’s problems in order to be helpful.
+If someone is suicidal they need help and support from trusted adults (counsellor, guidance counsellor, uncle, auntie, Elder, etc.) as well as from friends.
 You can help by going with them to talk to an adult, or supporting them.

 Taking care of yourself is super important if you are supporting someone who is suicidal (or going through a hard time) or if you are grieving the loss of someone who died by suicide.
 Loosing someone to suicide is a very difficult thing to go through.
 There may be a lot of mixed feelings (anger, sadness, guilt, etc. all are normal) and questions that come up when we think about the person.
 It is important to know that you are not alone, that it is not your fault, and that it can be good to talk to someone about your feelings when you are ready.

-For more information about suicide, visit Manitoba’s “Reason to Live” website.
+For more information about suicide, visit that Manitoba Suicide Line’s website, www.reasontolive.ca.

 There are lots of ways that people can improve their mental health.
-It can be helpful to think about the people you can talk to, things you like to do, and things that you like about yourself.
+It’s helpful to think about the supportive people in your life that you can talk to, the things you like to do, and things that you like about yourself.
 You could even make lists to help yourself remember when you are having a tough time.
 Writing your lists on a good day can be really helpful when things aren’t going well.
 Keep your lists in mind and remember it’s important to look after yourself!

 Your lists might look something like these…